fkaduk/kobodeck/README.md

   if the code makes assumptions that break on a schema change after a firmware update.

+- The udev rule in `root/etc/udev/rules.d/90-readeckobo.rules` triggers on `eth*` in addition to `wlan*`.
+Kobos have no ethernet port, so the `eth*` line is dead code and should be removed.

+- Sync favourite/starred status from the Kobo to Readeck (in addition to read status).

+- Sync highlights and annotations from the Kobo (`Bookmark` table in `KoboReader.sqlite`) to Readeck's annotations API.

+- Sync reading progress (current position) from the Kobo to Readeck, once Readeck exposes a progress field in its API.

 # Related projects

 Other Kobo-related software has support for Wallabako, and may be